Jackline Njoki, 36, a former sex worker, recalls how she discovered that she was HIV positive.

 The pack also needs to have contacts which can be used by the person using the kit.

 The kits must also have directions on how to conduct the test and interpret the results.
 Nascop, however, cautions that all reactive self-test results must be confirmed using the recommended national HIV testing algorithm.
 High uptake of self-testing has been reported among the youth, men and those who had tested before.

 A 2018 research by PSI International and GeoPoll found that four in five respondents who self-test are willing to report their results.

 Fake testing kits

-Proliferation of fake testing kits is a challenge to the fight against HIV and Aids.
-A research done last year using mystery shoppers found that there were test-kits not approved by the government but which were cheaper, thus compromising validity of results.
+The proliferation of fake testing kits is a challenge to the fight against HIV and Aids.
+Research done last year using mystery shoppers found that there were test-kits not approved by the government but which were cheaper, thus compromising the validity of results.

 “Providers tried to influence the choice of testing kit, for instance promoting a non-quality-assured kit, stating that it was cheaper and gave faster results than the quality-assured self-test,” noted the research by PSI.